 How Long Do I Have to File a Lawsuit After a Truck Accident in Florida?

-If you’re filing a lawsuit based on injuries you sustained, then you’ll have four years.
-If you are pursuing damages for the loss of a loved one, you’ll have two years to file a wrongful death lawsuit.
+If you’re filing a lawsuit based on injuries you sustained, then you’ll have two years.
+If you are pursuing damages for the loss of a loved one, you’ll also have two years to file a wrongful death lawsuit.

-Trucking cases are complex.
+Trucking cases are complex and could be subject to other deadlines than the ones listed here.
 We highly recommend contacting an experienced Fort Walton Beach trucking accident attorney as soon as possible after your crash.
 It takes time to perform an initial investigation.
 You’ll be in a better position to get the maximum compensation if your legal team has a jump on your case.

 Contact Our Fort Walton Beach Truck Accident Lawyers For a Free Consultation

 We know dealing with the aftermath of a catastrophic accident is overwhelming.
-Brannon & Brannon wants to help you get back on your feet.
+Brannon & Brannon Personal Injury Attorneys wants to help you get back on your feet.
 We’re local attorneys with a track record of success throughout the Florida Panhandle.

 We’ll put our 60+ years of combined experience to work for you.
 We treat each case as if it were for a member of our own family.
 We’re a father-son team with deep roots in the community.
 Taking care of our neighbors in times of need is why we’re here.